sinaheydariGIT/MachineLearning-ComputationalPhysics/README.md

-# My Homework for the AME599 (Machine Learning and Computational Physics) class at USC.
+# My assignments for the AME599 (Machine Learning and Computational Physics) class at USC.